When is Debt Consolidation a Good Idea?

 You can’t afford your monthly payments

 Everyone’s financial situation is different.
-Even if you have a handle on your monthly bills, something could happen that is out of your control and puts you in a tough spot.
-With a debt consolidation loan, the terms of your loan could allow you to keep paying off your debt consistently but pay less each month.
-For example:
+Even if you have a handle on your monthly bills, something that is out of your control like illness or job loss could put you in a tough spot.
+With debt consolidation, you may be able to lower your interest rate or get a longer term to pay down debt, which may lead to lower monthly payments.

-Victor had four different credit cards that amounted to $21,000 in debt.
-He was able to make his minimum monthly payments of $750 but his rent went up and he needed a way to save at least $200 a month.
+For example: Let’s say you have four different credit cards totaling $21,000 in debt.
+You’ve been able to make the minimum monthly payments of $750, until one day your rent goes up, and you need to find at least $200 or more a month.

 You have trouble paying bills on time

-Jenny has bills from a hospital stay, an auto repair, the IRS and three store credit cards that are due every month.
-She frequently travels for work, however, and even though she writes all of her due dates on a calendar, inevitably something falls through the cracks.
+• You might have bills from a hospital stay, an auto repair, the IRS and a few store credit cards that are all due every month.
+Even if you keep track of everything on a calendar, frequent travel or a hectic schedule can make it easy for something to fall through the cracks.

-Dimitri and Janice have separate bank accounts and have to juggle funds to make on-time payments.
-One monthly payment would simplify their lives.
+• You and your partner might keep separate bank accounts, which means you must juggle funds to make on-time payments.
+One monthly payment would simplify your life.

-Tony’s payday doesn’t match up with the due dates for his loans and credit cards.
-He constantly worries he won’t have sufficient funds to cover multiple payments on top of other household bills.
+• Your payday might not match up with the due dates for your loans or credit cards.
+That mismatch can make it hard to cover multiple payments while keeping up with other household bills.

-Tracking all your due dates can get confusing.
-With debt consolidation, you can save stress and avoid late fees by only having one monthly payment to remember.
+As you can see, tracking multiple due dates can quickly become overwhelming.
+With debt consolidation, you can save stress and avoid late fees by only having one monthly payment to pay.

 You feel overwhelmed by debt

 When debt creeps up on you, you can feel like you’re underwater.
-An unexpected event like an expensive medical procedure can suddenly turn your current financial situation upside down.
-Despite making monthly payments, sometimes balances – sustained by high interest rates – never seem to go down.
+Despite making monthly payments, sometimes balances — sustained by high interest rates — never seem to go down Continuing to use your credit cards for new purchases may make it even harder to get ahead.

 You could potentially save money on interest